maxim-andrews/setup-app/packages/setup-app-templates/templates/react/README.md

-# react app
+# react & redux & thunk & router app
-This is a react project created with `setup-app`.
+This is a react/redux/thunk/router project created with `setup-app`.